ali-bazrkar/subtitle-generator-script-whisper/README.md

 # subtitle-generator-script-whisper
-this repo contains a small vibe coded script for generating subtitles for videos i download across the internet. this was meant to remain a one-time script for my own personal uses however i decided to upload it here so i could access it anytime on any device later and also share it with my friends when needed. i added interactive mode and i probably will continue polishing it over time if anything interesting seemed to be needed to be added
+this repo contains a small vibe coded script for generating subtitles for videos i download across the internet. this was meant to remain a one-time script for my own personal uses however i decided to upload it here so i could access it anytime on any device later and also share it with my friends when needed. i added interactive mode and I'll probably continue polishing and add stuff i find interesting over time.

 ## try-out: